juju/docs/src/en/clouds-maas.md

 For each MAAS you may have, you will need to define it so it may become a member of Juju's known clouds.
 This is done with the help of a YAML file.
-All what varies is the endpoint and the name, since they use the same authentication method.
+All that varies is the endpoint and the name, since they use the same authentication method.
 For example, below is the file maas-clouds.yaml:

 ```yaml